wangyx240/Multimodal-Input-Emotion-Recognition/README.md

-Prooject with JJ and Kuangyi
+# Multimodal Human Emotion recognition
-It's the image only version
+Prooject with JJ and Kuangyi.
+Using ravdess dataset.

-dataset is ravdess
+The model consists of two sigle modal network: image only and audio only.

-Use trainingtest.py to train
+# How to run:
-Use evalatt.py to test
+Use trainingtest.py to train and use evalatt.py to test.